alphagov/government-digital-strategy/source/partials/quarters/_july-13.md

 * The Foreign and Commonwealth Office (FCO) is setting up a team covering portfolio management, product management, training and digital policy development

-* Department for Environment and Climate Change (DECC) has established a small team to work on digital programme management, capability building, and service design and delivery
+* Department for Energy and Climate Change (DECC) has established a small team to work on digital programme management, capability building, and service design and delivery

 * Ministry of Defence (MOD), Department of Health (DH) and Department for International Development (DfID) are setting up new roles or repurposing existing job descriptions